dhellmann/pymotw/PyMOTW/threading/index.rst

 Creating your own Thread class
 ==============================

-When you start a Thread, it does some basic setup and then calls its run() method, which calls the target function passed to the constructor.
-If you want to create your own type of thread, you can subclass from Thread and override run() to do whatever you want.
+When you start a :class:`Thread`, it does some basic setup and then calls its :func:`run()` method, which calls the target function passed to the constructor.
+If you want to create your own type of thread, you can subclass from :class:`Thread` and override :func:`run()` to do whatever you want.

 .. include:: threading_subclass.py
     :literal: